George Floyd Wasn't Murdered. He Was Tortured. | Washingtonian (DC)

 In case there is any doubt to this point, we can consult the standard literature on the political use of torture, where slow and partial asphyxiation tactics have been a staple since forever.
 The United Nations Convention against Torture defines these tactics as:

-…any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person for such purposes as …punishing him for an act he or a third person has committed or is suspected of having committed…or for any reason based on discrimination of any kind, when such pain or suffering is inflicted by ….a public official or other person acting in an official capacity.
+. . . any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person for such purposes as . . . punishing him for an act he or a third person has committed or is suspected of having committed . . . or for any reason based on discrimination of any kind, when such pain or suffering is inflicted by . . . a public official or other person acting in an official capacity.

 Suffocation techniques have long been understood to fall within this policy.
 According the International Rehabilitation Council for Torture Victims (emphasis added): “Some of the most common methods of physical torture include beating, electric shocks, stretching, submersion, suffocation, burns, rape and sexual assault.”